 “I witnessed various South Carolinians waiting in line, along with myself, in order to exercise our civic duty of voting.
 Seeing many older voters and those with physical disabilities having to wait for hours on end was both inspiring and sad.
 It reflected the will of South Carolinians to stay involved in the democratic process [no matter what] …”

-This election season, thanks to the tireless work of advocates and organizers, South Carolina has implemented a brand-new, no-excuse in-person early voting process that will help address some of these challenges.
-South Carolina voters now have two weeks to vote early in person, from May 31 to June 10, 2022 (early voting sites are not open on Saturday, June 4 and Sunday, June 5, 2022).
-Voters can cast early ballots at local county voting centers from 8:30 a.m. – 5:00 p.m.
-Monday through Friday.
+This election season, thanks to the tireless work of advocates and organizers, this election season South Carolina has implemented a brand-new, no-excuse in-person early voting process that will help address some of these challenges.
+South Carolina voters now have two weeks to vote early in person, from Monday, Oct.
+24 to Saturday, Nov.
+5, 2022 (early voting sites are not open on Sunday, Nov.
+6th).
+Voters can cast early ballots at local county voting centers from 8:30 a.m. – 6 p.m.

-Flores also hopes that her voting experience in this election will be more seamless because of early voting.
+Flores also hopes that her voting experience in this election will be more seamless because of the recent expansion of early voting to Saturdays.
 “In a previous election, I experienced standing in a long line for a long period of time.
 The line was a frustrating deterrent to exercising my right to vote, but I hung in there,” she explains to LDF.
-“We should continue to empower the community through expanded voting options in South Carolina.”
+“We should continue to empower the community through expanded voting options in South Carolina, and it is a positive trend that our advocacy with LDF after the primary election led to expansion of early voting hours to include Saturdays.
+I know that Sunday early voting will [also] further aid in Black voter turnout [if it becomes available in the future].”

 If you are a South Carolina voter and are interested in voting early in person, please visit the South Carolina Election Commission’s website to find your voting location.
 You should bring valid photo identification with you to vote early in person (or on Election Day).
 If you do not have a photo ID, you can bring your non-photo voter registration card with you to the polling place and use a provisional ballot to vote after signing an affidavit stating you have a reasonable impediment to obtaining a photo ID.
 A reasonable impediment is any valid reason beyond your control that presents an obstacle to you obtaining a Photo ID.
 Some examples include a disability or illness, a conflict with your work schedule, a lack of transportation, a lack of a birth certificate, a religious objection to being photographed, and more.